Educational Support » Educational Support Services (ESS)

-The Educational Support Services & Parent Relations (ESS&PR) Department is committed to fostering student success by providing a wide range of support services for students in grades K-12.
-Our mission is to help students reach their full academic and personal potential by addressing barriers to learning and promoting well-being.
+The Educational Support Services (ESS) Department supports student success by providing comprehensive services for students in grades K–12.
+Our mission is to help every student reach their full academic and personal potential by addressing barriers to learning and promoting overall well-being.

 SCHOOL COUNSELORS